fireundubh/playwithfire/scarlett-driver-workaround.md

 Here's how to solve this problem on Windows 10.

 > **BEFORE YOU DO ANYTHING:** Open Focusrite Control and ensure you've set up the device the way you want (e.g., bitrate, routing.)
-If you follow these instructions, you will not be able to change these settings later unless you revert this whole process and go back to the broken driver.
+If you follow these instructions, you will not be able to change these settings later unless you revert to the broken driver.
 {.is-warning}

 Let's get started.